London TravelWatch: Board

-The full complement of the London TravelWatch Board is a chair plus six ordinary members. appointed for a four-year term by the London Assembly.
-Members of the London Assembly may not be appointed to the Board; but London Borough Councillors may be.
+The full complement of the London TravelWatch board is a chair plus six ordinary members appointed for a four-year term by the London Assembly.
+Members of the London Assembly may not be appointed to the board, but London Borough councillors may be.
 Vacancies are advertised when they arise, and the appointments are made from amongst applicants by the GLA according to the rules governing public appointments that are to be made on the basis of merit.
-Arthur Leathley was appointed to replace Stephen Locke as Chair in October 2017.
-Arthur Leathley was also appointed by the GLA to sit on the Board of Transport Focus (previously Passenger Focus) to represent London in national rail matters and to facilitate coordination between the two bodies.
+Tricia Hayes was appointed to replace Arthur Leathley as chair in February 2024.
+Tricia Hayes was also appointed by the GLA to sit on the Board of Transport Focus (previously Passenger Focus) to represent London in national rail matters and to facilitate coordination between the two bodies.